ShafaqRuzimuratov/wallet-soap-task/README.md

 - Maven (if using Maven as a build tool)
 - PostgreSQL

+## Important Notes

+PerformTransaction and GetInformation methods have implementation

+Stubs for Other Methods
+For the purpose of this test assignment, stubs for the following methods are implemented to return static formatted responses:

+ChangePassword
+GetStatement
+CancelTransaction
+CheckTransaction

 ## Configuration

 Before running the application, make sure to configure your database settings.
 The default settings are as follows: